-Consistent with the Prebuild design requirements herein, Applicants must ensure that each future Qualified Project that will utilize the Prebuild Infrastructure, has its own independent Transition Vault and Cable Vault access, even for special installations at areas of constraints or where directional drilling / boring are required for each circuit to prevent impacts from adjacent Qualified Projects during normal and emergency O&M activities.
-Each of the circuits (or future circuits) in these special Duct Bank or conduit sections is required to be electrically independent from the others as well as having limited thermal interference (not impacting the target Maximum Power Delivery for each project circuit).7 Eventually the cables installed in the Duct Banks and Cable Vaults of these special sections will be installed and maintained by different Qualified Projects.
+Consistent with the Prebuild Infrastructure design requirements herein, Applicants must ensure that each future Qualified Project that utilizes the Prebuild Infrastructure has its own independent Transition

+Vault and Cable Vault access areas, even for special installations at areas of constraints or where HDD is required for each Circuit to prevent impacts from adjacent Qualified Projects during normal and emergency O&M activities.
+Each of the Circuits (or future Circuits) in these special Duct Bank or Conduit sections is required to be electrically independent from the others as well as having limited thermal interference (not impacting the target Maximum Power Delivery for each Project Circuit).7 Eventually, the cables installed in the Duct Banks and Cable Vaults in these areas of constraints or design deviations from what is found along the majority of the route will be installed and maintained by different Qualified Projects.